Iblard Jikan

 Iblard Jikan (イバラード時間, Ibarādo Jikan) is a Japanese anime OVA produced by Studio Ghibli.
 It was released in Japan by Buena Vista Home Entertainment on DVD and Blu-ray on July 4, 2007, as part of the "Ghibli ga Ippai Collection SPECIAL" label.

 It is directed by Naohisa Inoue.
 The story is set in the imaginary world of Iblard, originally depicted in paintings by Inoue.
 The paintings of Iblard also inspired the fantasy sequences of Ghibli's Whisper of the Heart.

 Production

 The OVA is 30 minutes long and consists primarily of Inoue's fantasy paintings of the Iblard world.
 Studio Ghibli digitally animated portions of the paintings and integrated original elements into the scenery.
 There are eight separate segments, each featuring a different painting or landscape and instrumental musical piece.
-The OVA focuses mostly on static shots of "moving" scenery: Inoue's paintings digitally altered, so that grass moves in the wind, people walk, etc. There is no dialogue.
+The OVA focuses mostly on static shots of "moving" scenery: Inoue's paintings are digitally altered so that grass moves in the wind, people walk, etc. There is no dialogue.